A magnum opus of lossy compression

 Lossless compression works by removing repeated data from your file, but many files don't contain that much repeated data. lzip's insight was that most files do contain a lot of unimportant data, and that by getting rid of that data, you can completely surpass the best lossless compression.

-Utilizing the powerful Lessiss-Moore algorithm, lzip is able to sort all your data in order of how important it is, and, given a threshold provided by the user, discard all data below that threshold.
+Lessiss-Moore algorithm, lzip is able to sort all your data in order of how important it is, and, given a threshold provided by the user, discard all data below that threshold.
 If you set the threshold high enough, your file may be reduced to zero size because nothing in it was really that important.

 To get a sense of the power of lzip, it's helpful to compare against the level of proficiency that humans have at the same task.